-FOR CHELSEA FOOTBALL CLUB, the 2015/16 season could best be described in one word as turbulent.
-What began as an optimistic Premier League title defence quickly descended into a tempestuous campaign, punctuated by in-fighting, accusations of betrayal, staff departures and disciplinary charges galore, eventually culminating in a 10th-place finish previously thought bewilderingly implausible before the season’s start.
+For Chelsea, the 2015/16 season could best be described in one word as turbulent.
+What began as an optimistic Premier League title defence quickly descended into a tempestuous campaign, punctuated by in-fighting, accusations of betrayal, staff departures and disciplinary charges galore, eventually culminating in a tenth-place finish previously thought bewilderingly implausible before the season’s start.

 Unable to weather the storm, Chelsea’s collapse saw their most successful manager José Mourinho spectacularly dismissed for a second time by the Chelsea chiefs and had all involved with the Blues pining for the season’s end as early as January; desperate for the chance to start anew in 2016.